gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 a faulty condition.
 The special case is when the error is detected by the Encryption Engine that may provide additional information.

-## Mandatory CRYPT Option Missing {#enocrypt}
+## Mandatory CRYPT Option Missing (ENOCRYPT) {#enocrypt}

-When an SCTP host will receive an INIT chunk that doesn't contain the CRYPT option towards an SCTP Endpoint that only accepts SCTP Crypto protected Association, it will reply with an ERROR chunk containing the Cause Code Invalid Mandatory Parameter (7) (see {{RFC9260}}
-section 3.3.10.7) and ENOCRYPT in the Cause-Specific Information field (specified in {{sctp-encryption-new-error-causes}}).
+When an SCTP host sends an INIT chunk that doesn't contain the CRYPT option towards an SCTP Endpoint that only accepts SCTP Crypto protected Association, it will raise an ENOCRYPT error.
+In other words reply with an ERROR chunk containing the Cause Code Invalid Mandatory Parameter (7) (see {{RFC9260}} section 3.3.10.7) and ENOCRYPT in the Cause-Specific Information field.

-## Error During KEY Handshake {#ekeyhandshake}
+## Error During KEY Handshake (EENGINE) {#ekeyhandshake}

 If the encryption engine specifies that KEY handling is implemented inband it may happen that the procedure has errors.
 In such case an ERROR chunk will be sent with EENGINE cause (specified in {{sctp-encryption-new-error-causes}}).
-It MAY be followed by an appropriate cause according to the Encryption Engine specification.
+The error MAY contain a Cause-Specific Information with an appropriate cause according to the Encryption Engine specification.

-## Error in Crypto Engines Validation {#evalidate}
+## Error in Crypto Engines Validation (EVALIDATE) {#evalidate}

 Whenever an error occur in Crypto Engine Validation (see {encrypted-state}), SCTP Host will send an ERROR chunk with EVALIDATE cause (specified in {{sctp-encryption-new-error-causes}}).

-## Timeout During KEY Handshake or Validation {#etmovalidate}
+## Timeout During KEY Handshake or Validation (ETMOVALIDATE) {#etmovalidate}

 Whenever a T-valit timeout occurs, the SCTP Host will send an ERROR chunk with ETMOVALIDATE cause (specified in {{sctp-encryption-new-error-causes}}).